Admission to Reception - September 2022

 Children with Special Educational Needs

 If a child has a statement of special educational need/EHC plan, parents will express school preferences through the process organised by the Special Educational Needs Assessment Team at the Council.

 Parents who do not submit a Form/online application by the closing date set by the Council must complete a paper application form and return it to the Council Admissions Team accompanied by a written explanation of the reasons for late submission.

 If the Council judge the reason provided is not exceptional, the application will be held until after national offer day and will considered during the re-allocation process.

 Admissions Appeals Timetable for Admissions in September 2022/23

 If your child is due to start primary school in September 2022 you would have been able to appeal between April and May 2022 to guarantee that your appeal will be heard by July 2022.

 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.

 For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeals being lodged.

-More information can be found on their website via Medway Appeals.
+If you wish to lodge an appeal, more information can be found on their website via Medway Appeals.